How Canada Made the Moon Landing Possible

-The 1969 moon landing might not have included a Canadian astronaut, but the historic event wouldn’t have been possible without know-how from the Great White North.
+The 1969 moon landing might not have included a Canadian astronaut, but the historic event never would've happened without know-how from the Great White North.
 Here are 10 ways Canadians have furthered exploration of the final frontier.

 The Cancellation of the Avro Arrow

 The cancellation of the CF-105 Avro Arrow project on February 20, 1959, was a blow to aviation technology in Canada, but was a “massive windfall” for the U.S. National Aeronautics and Space Administration (NASA), according to Rob Godwin, space curator of the Canadian Air and Space Conservancy.
 More than 30 Canadian and British engineers who worked on the now mythic supersonic fighter jet, were snapped up by the Space Task Group at NASA’s facility in Langley, Virginia.
 This group, led by Canadian Jim Chamberlain, went on to contribute to the Mercury, Gemini and Apollo projects, including the historic Apollo 11 mission.

 Owen Maynard’s Lunar Module